kbranch/Magpie/CustomItemLayouts.md

 ![image](https://github.com/kbranch/Magpie/assets/6884577/837663d9-03c9-48e4-994c-47d16d98ad88)

 ## How layouts work
 Most of the layout definition happens in [Jinja templates](https://jinja.palletsprojects.com/en/3.1.x/).
-Simple changes can be done purely in the templates, but more complicated changes may involve Javascript or the `item` macro.
+Simple changes can be done purely in the templates, but more complicated changes may involve JavaScript or the [`item` macro](#the-item-macro).
 Improvements and updates are always welcome.

 The item layouts are defined in [templates/mainitems](templates/mainitems) and [templates/dungeonitems](templates/dungeonitems).
 Each file is selectable from a dropdown in the settings pane.
 Contributions are welcome - send me a new template or make a pull request and I'll get it added!

 [templates/item.html](templates/item.html) contains a macro that abstracts away most of the details.

 ## How items work
 Items associated with buttons are automatically passed to LADXR for use in logic.
-Items that LADXR doesn't know about are ignored in logic.
+Items that LADXR doesn't know about are ignored in logic but still work in the UI.

 Item images must be in the form `{ITEM_NAME}_{COUNT}.png`, e.g. `SWORD_2.png` for the L2 sword.